jerhon/hs-dependency-injection-source-generators/README.md

 ### Bad Documentation

 There's really only a page or two in the official docs, and certain key  markdown pages that are linked to are incomplete or weren't revisited after implementation.

-## TODO

-If I can figure out the problem above, there are several todos:
-* Cleanup - this was a try it out kind of project, and the code base could be a little cleaner
-* Add a LOT more tests.
-* Add errors around situations where the syntax is not supported.